jeromezero/panic/drafts/07/07-panic.md

 "I know what I'm doing, Shannon.
 Do you think you were much better off when we found you?"

-"No, but ... there's something different about this kid.
+"No, but it's different.
+There's something different about this kid, Doc.
+I'm telling you.
 Something's not right."

 "I know, Shannon.
-You might not remember, but we went through the same thing with you, back when we--"
+You keep telling me.
+But remember, we went through the same thing with you, back when we--"

 "No. It isn't the same.
 It's something *else.* He's like me, yes.
 But he's different too.
-There's something *extra.*
+There's something wrong with him.
+There's something *extra* running around inside his head.

 The door to Bellamy's office crashes open.
 Enter DURWARD and ZITA.